-Reverse Mortgage Pros & Cons
+Reverse Mortgage Loan Pros and Cons

 - A Source of Income

-A reverse mortgage is a way to increase your cash flow.
+A reverse mortgage loan is a way to increase your cash flow.
 You can use the income (in the form of a lump sum, monthly payments or a line of credit from the lender) any way you wish—whether to pay for living expenses or eliminate debt.

 - No Loan Payments

 While you are alive and living on the property, no payments are required on the loan.
+(You must pay property tax and insurance on the home.)

 - A Non-Recourse Loan